 Also Read: What Parents Should NOT Say on Exam Days?

 - Train Them to Ask For Help

 If your child is struggling with a specific topic, asking for help becomes the key to rectifying all shortcomings.
 A child needs to put forth his challenges to a teacher or online communities as and when the child identifies them.
 An effective working relationship with other peers is equally important too.
-Asking, receiving and offering support for all doubts helps a child to develop effective study skills.
+Asking, receiving, and offering support for all doubts helps a child to develop effective study skills.

 Success in the classroom requires developing effective study skills in your child.
 The strategies mentioned above will help your child in sailing smoothly through all the study-related hurdles.
-In the present competitive scenario, a student needs to work smartly and understand methods which help in achieving his/her academic goals.
+In the present competitive scenario, a student needs to work smartly and understand methods that help in achieving his/her academic goals.